Start Term: Fall

 Imagine yourself as a counselor or therapist.
 What do you believe are the responsibilities you would have for the client's well-being, and how would you hope to meet those responsibilities (given your present understanding of the role and responsibilities of a counselor/therapist)?

 We are each affected by the impact of power, privilege, and oppression (either through the having of power and/or privilege due to gender, ethnicity, race, class, sexual orientation, or other form of majority status; or through the experience of being oppressed by others because of ways in which we are marginalized).

 Summarize your exposure to these issues and how your understanding would be a benefit to clients with whom you would work as a counselor.
 Indicate the areas in which you would need to expand your understanding of these issues in your training as a counselor.

-Come to an academic program information meeting.
+Attend a virtual academic program information meeting.

 This program requires an interview with one or more faculty members, once your application file is complete and ready for review.
 The interview may be conducted here on the Lesley campus in Cambridge, Massachusetts, by phone, or by Skype.
 The program department will contact you to schedule the interview.